 Based on 15 years of experience training and supporting various organizations in the US, Africa and Asia, we have designed a practical, engaging and customized M&E workshop just for you.

-We value and recognise the need to ensure that what is learned is applied not through case studies, but to your actual organizational M&E needs, so that you leave with a firm understanding of how to apply M&E in your organization and tangible ideas on which to continue building your M&E.
+We value and recognise the need to ensure that what is learned is applied not through case studies, but to your actual organizational M&E needs.
+You then gain a firm understanding of how to apply M&E in your organization and tangible ideas to continue building your M&E.

 When you leave this two-day workshop, you will leave with: